-I also want to see their Hall of Gems again showcasing precious and ornamental stones—uncut, polished, and even a few set in elaborate pieces of jewelry—as well as organic materials such as coral and amber that are prized as gems.
+I also want to see their Hall of Gems again.
+It showcases precious and ornamental stones—uncut, polished, and even a few set in elaborate pieces of jewelry.
+It also has organic materials such as coral and amber that are prized as gems.

 In the Hall of Gems you will also be able to see the 563 carat, Star of India is the world’s largest gem-quality blue star sapphire.

 To plan your visit to the museum you will want to visit their website and see their interactive floor plan that will guide you so you can hit the museum and know exactly where you want to go without getting lost.
 There aren’t too many guards but we did find a few guides in the museum, so it is a good idea to map out your plans before your visit.